-Preheat the oven to 180°C/350°F/Gas Mark 4.
+Preheat the oven to 180°C, 160°C Fan, Gas Mark 4.
 Place the pork on a board between two layers of cling film.
 Using the base of a small saucepan or rolling pin, bash them all over until they are 1cm thick.

 In a shallow dish, mix together the lemon zest and juice, parsley and oil.
-Season with salt and pepper.
-Add the pork and turn to coat.
+Season.
+Add the pork and coat on both sides.
 Cover and leave aside for 10 minutes.

 Cook the pasta in a large pan of boiling water for about 10 minutes, or according to pack instructions, until just tender.
 Drain the pasta (reserving about 200ml of the pasta cooking water) and return to the pan to keep warm.